Education Resources Recommended by Diego Mendez-Carbajo

 Less than a third of the students who graduate with bachelor’s degrees in economics are women.
 That percentage of women further dwindles as careers in economics advance.
 The Women in Economics Podcast Series highlights the studies and careers of those making their marks in the field of economics.

-This video explains the circular flow model.
+This video from our Economic Lowdown series explains the circular flow model.
 Learn how households and businesses interact in the market for resources and in the market for goods and services, and see how money keeps the whole process moving.

 View upcoming events and webinars.

 Subscribe to the Econ Lowdown e-newsletter.
 It's the most convenient way for economics and personal finance teachers to stay up-to-date on the latest videos, podcasts, curriculum and classroom activities from the St. Louis Fed.
 Each issue also includes a list of upcoming events where teachers can get ideas for their classrooms, earn continuing education credit and network with their peers.
 Other email alert options are available.

 You can contact Diego at 314-444-7488 or Diego.Mendez-Carbajo@stls.frb.org.